"Security vs. Interoperability" Arguments: An Analytical Framework: Case Studies and Analysis

-\question{4. \qfour} Apple has absolute control over third-parties' access to iPhone users.
-At the same time, they rely on those third-parties to develop apps for the iPhone, increasing the iPhone's utility and commercial success.
+\question{4. \qfour} Apple has absolute control over third-party developer access to iPhone users.
+At the same time, they rely on those third parties to develop apps for the iPhone, increasing the iPhone's utility and commercial success.
 The ecosystem of iOS apps is massive, and preventing every possible `bad' outcome is too general and too far-reaching to be a viable reality.
-Instead, Apple has policies (e.g., \cite{apple_app_review}) around how they protect users and devices.
-Inherent in these policies are certain trade-offs around security, safety, privacy, and quality.
-Guidelines that are too stringent might unnecessarily narrow the universe of available apps or take too many resources.
-Guidelines that are too lenient might deeply undermine user trust and device integrity.
+Instead, Apple has policies (e.g., \cite{apple_app_review}) around how they protect users and devices `well enough.'
+Inherent in these policies are tradeoffs around security, safety, privacy, and quality.
+Too-stringent guidelines might unnecessarily limit available apps or take too many resources.
+Too-lenient guidelines might undermine user trust and device integrity.

-The changes the Commission is enforcing will not necessarily impose new trade-offs when it comes to app vetting.
-Apple itself decided (perhaps for economic reasons) to apply only a subset of app guidelines to those apps applying for notarization.
+The changes the Commission is enforcing will not necessarily impose new tradeoffs when it comes to app vetting.
+Apple itself decided to apply only a subset of app guidelines to those apps applying for notarization (whether for economic reasons or otherwise).
 Alternative app payments and alternative app stores will require users to invest their trust in other third parties.
-Thus, arriving at an acceptable trade-off falls to the users; they must choose which companies' security (and privacy) policies are trustworthy and/or worth the risk.
+Then, choosing an acceptable tradeoff falls in larger part to the users; they must choose which companies' security (and privacy) policies are trustworthy and/or worth the risk.